iamonefm/iamonefm.github.io/README.md

 # lampa_sync
-Sync timecode and mark for Lampa.
+Sync timecode and marks for Lampa.